cats-oss/xcbt/README.md

 # xcbt

-Show Xcode build time of project.
+Show Xcode build time of a specified project.

 ## Installation